tcrammond/hubot-axosoft/README.md

 # hubot-axosoft

+**Note: ** This integration for Axosoft has not yet been approved and therefore can't be used by general public yet.
+Sorry!

 ![Hubot Logo](http://i.imgur.com/pp7scrv.png)

 A [hubot](https://hubot.github.com/) script that helps you quickly grab data from [Axosoft, an awesome agile project management tool](http://www.axosoft.com).